prisma/prisma1/docs/01-Getting-Started/03-Vue/01-Apollo.md

 ![](https://imgur.com/w95UEi9.gif)

-The next step is to connect the React application with the GraphQL API from your Graphcool service.
+The next step is to connect the Vue application with the GraphQL API from your Graphcool service.

 <Instruction>